leowmjw/my-articles/ENGINEERSMY/NOMAD_NATIVE_ESCLUSTER_LOCAL_AZURERM/Nomad-Native-Scheduling-ESCluster-Local-AzureRM.md

   http://192.168.1.13:8080
 ```

-It can also be downloaded direct from ElasticSearch but to be faster we store and serve it locally.
+Nomad can actually download the needed artifact directly from ElasticSearch site (which is what will be done in production); but to be faster in iterating during development we store and serve it locally.

-The artifact stanza can be used to indicate where to download the ElasticSearch binary and can be check-summed for extra security:
+The artifact stanza can be used to indicate where to download the ElasticSearch binary and can be check-summed (SHA1) for extra security:
 ```hcl
       artifact {
         source = "http://localhost:8080/elasticsearch-5.5.2.zip"